visuals set your mood

 2. Visuals democratize ideas.

-Before literacy, visuals taught:
+Before literacy, petrograph and cave painting visuals taught:

 Today, visuals on social media spread ideas globally in seconds, influencing: